Walking Tour 3: Esplanade Ridge & Bayou St. John

 Time: Allow approximately 2 hours, not including museum, cemetery, and lunch stops.

 Best Times: Monday through Saturday, early or late morning.

 Worst Times: Sunday, when attractions are closed, or after dark.
-If you decide to stay in City Park or in the upper Esplanade area until early evening, plan to return on the bus or by taxi.
+If you decide to stay in City Park or in the upper Esplanade area until early evening, plan to return on the bus or streetcar or by taxi.

 1. 2023 Esplanade Ave., Charpentier House

 Originally a plantation home, this house was built in 1861 for A. B. Charpentier.
 It's now Ashton’s Bed & Breakfast, which maintains a Charpentier room.